-We do not perform for you an assessment of appropriateness and suitability for execution only investment services on non-complex financial instruments, such as stocks and ADRs (American depositary receipts).
+We will not perform for you an assessment of appropriateness and suitability for execution only investment services on non-complex financial instruments, such as stocks, ADRs (American depositary receipts) and money market funds ("MMF").
 Consequently, you shall not receive any recommendations or additional notifications on the risks associated with the transaction you might wish to enter into.
 Your investment decisions are your sole responsibility.